Constraints on light dark matter from primordial black hole evaporation at dark matter direct detection experiments: PBHBDM scattering in direct detection experiments

 For the case of DM--nucleus scattering, the recoil energy is primarily deposited through elastic collisions with nuclei.
 Most of the recoil energy is converted into heat and atomic motion rather than ionization.
 The event rate induced by DM--nucleus scattering at a DM DD detector is given by

-where $\ntarget_N$ is the number of target nucleus $N$ in the detector and $T_{N}$ is the true nuclear recoil (NR) energy while $F_N(T_N)$ is defined as the true recoil efficiency that applies at the true energy level before smearing to $T_e^{\mathrm{reco}}$.
+where $T_{N}$ is the true nuclear recoil (NR) energy while $F_N(T_N)$ is defined as the true recoil efficiency that applies at the true energy level before smearing to $T_e^{\mathrm{reco}}$.
 Regarding DM--nucleus scattering, our calculations incorporate the efficiencies provided by XENONnT~\cite{XENON:2023cxc}, PandaX~\cite{PandaX-4T:2021bab} and LZ~\cite{LZ:2023poo}. $\sigma_{\chi N}^{\rm SI}$ is the SI DM--nucleus scattering cross section.
 The response function $D_{\chi}^{N}$ is obtained from Eq.~(\ref{eq:response_function}) by replacing electron quantities with nuclear counterparts, and $\frac{d^{2}\phi_{\chi}^{\,d}}{dT_{\chi}^{\,d}\, d\Omega}$ is the attenuated DM flux for DM--nucleus scattering obtained from Eq.~(\ref{eq:attenuated}).
 The SI DM--nucleus cross section at momentum transfer \(q\) is~\cite{Calabrese:2021src}